theodi/BDNS/BDNS_Governance_model.md

 The W3C provide the group with a homepage, a means to publish specifications, and some collaboration tools (e.g. our mailing list).
 This provides the group with a stable presence on the web, even though the membership of the group might change over time.

-The community group has a charter [TBD], based on a recommended W3C community group template.
-It includes additional details about how disputes are handled, new chairs are selected, etc.

 ### Chair(s)

-The community group is currently chaired by [TBD].
+The community group is currently chaired by Sotiria Lavasa (Arup), having been nominated by the members of the Community Group in March 2020.
 In the future other organisations may take on responsibility for chairing and managing the group.

 It is the responsibility of the Chair to ensure that we are following our governance principles.
 For example, ensuring that we have developed broad consensus around planned changes, are being transparent around decision making, and are working in the open.